 The Spencer Museum is fortunate to possess a Presepio tableau that retains its original architectural setting.
 It was created in 1770 for the Massimo family through whom it was passed down to Prince Fabrizio Massimo.
 In 1911, Prince Massimo exhibited his extensive familial collection, including this Presepio of exceptional quality.
 In 1914, Sally Casey Thayer of Kansas City acquired the piece.
 She purchased additional Presepio figures in Rome and Venice, all of which were given to the university art museum in 1917 along with the rest of Sally Thayer's collection.
-It is from this group of individual figures that Cynthia Schira and Ann Hamilton made their selection, which were displayed in the 2013 exhibition, An Errant Line.
+It is from this group of individual figures that Cynthia Schira and Ann Hamilton made their selection, which is displayed in this room.